Meet Our Staff

 Originally from Marion County, Tom is a graduate of Elgin High School, attended The Ohio State University, and graduated from the Cincinnati College of Mortuary Science.
 He is a member of St. John Neumann Catholic Church, Sparrow Lodge #400 Free & Accepted Masons, and Columbia Chapter #33 of the Order of the Eastern Star in Sunbury.

-Tom and his wife Pat, have two daughters Heather (Fred) Kantzer and Susan (Lance) Dill, two grandchildren, Gunnar and Emmary Dill and reside in Sunbury.
+Tom and his wife Pat, have two daughters Heather (Fred) Kantzer and Susan (Lance) Dill, three grandchildren, Gunnar and Emmary Dill and Wyatt Kantzer and reside in Sunbury.
 Tom began his career in funeral service in 1975, and has been part of the Snyder Funeral Home Family since 1995.

 Michael T. Smith, CFSP

 Michael T. Smith is honored to be able to help families celebrate the lives of their loved one.
 Michael grew up in the funeral profession, so he understands the care and commitment it takes to serve families who are going through one of the toughest times of their life.

 Michael is a native of Sanborn, Iowa where he graduated from Hartley-Melvin-Sanborn (HMS) High School.
 He continued his education at the Cincinnati College of Mortuary Science, earning his Bachelor’s Degree in Mortuary Science.
 He has been a valued member of the Snyder team since 2011.
 He currently serves on the Board of Directors for the Ohio Funeral Directors Association (OFDA) as Secretary, and is a member of: the National Funeral Directors Association (NFDA), and numerous OFDA committees.
 In his spare time Michael enjoys spending time with his family and friends, traveling, riding his Harley Davidson, playing disc golf and cheering on the Iowa Hawkeyes.